Nike Vaporfly and Tokyo 2020 Olympics controversy: Nike Vaporfly shoe

 Nike Vaporfly cut in half to show the different layers that make up the base of the shoe.
 The dark grey line shows the carbon fiber plate.

 The Nike Vaporfly first came out in 2017 and their popularity, along with its performance, prompted a new series of running shoes.
 The Vaporfly series has a new technological composition that has revolutionized long-distance running since studies have shown that these shoes can improve run times up to 4.2%.
 The shoe first emerged as the Vaporfly Elite and was worn by Kenyan athlete Eliud Kipchoge on May 6, 2017 during Breaking 2 - an attempt to break 2 hours in a marathon - on the Monza racing track in Italy.
 The shoe was then released to the general public as the Vaporfly 4%.
 In 2018, Nike released a second iteration called the Vaporfly 4% Flyknit.
 The following versions released in 2019 and 2021 are part of the Next% family.
 The composition of the sole contains a foamy material, Pebax, that Nike has altered and now calls it ZoomX.
 The ZoomX material can be found in other Nike products as well.
 Pebax foam can also be found in airplane insulation and is "squishier, bouncier, and lighter" than foams in typical running shoes.
 In the middle of the ZoomX foam there is a full-length carbon fiber plate "designed to generate extra spring in every step".
 In 2019 Nike released its newest product from the Vaporfly line, the Nike ZoomX Vaporfly NEXT%, which was marketed as "the fastest shoe we’ve ever made" using Nike's "two most innovative technologies, Nike ZoomX foam and VaporWeave material".
 For an extra push, Nike implemented a Nike Zoom Unit on the forefoot for less fatigue while running.

-Since 2020, Nike has released three versions of the Vaporfly, most recently the Vaporfly NEXT% 3.
+Since 2020, Nike has released four versions of the Vaporfly, most recently the Vaporfly 4.
 Each are designed to be slightly faster than the previous model with a lighter weight and cutting more from outsole rubber to increase the amount of ZoomX foam while staying under the 40mm height stack guidelines.
 It's this combination of the bouncy foam and the carbon fiber plate that result in the reduction in effort and increased speed.